 In February 2020, Prop 4’s organizers reached a compromise with the Utah State Legislature over proposed amendments to the new law.
 While this compromise didn’t preserve all of Prop 4, we are optimistic that it will allow the Commission to carry out its work while giving legislative leaders confidence in the redistricting process.
 This compromise took the form of SB200, which you can read here.

 Redistricting is the process by which political districts are drawn.
-District lines are redrawn throughout our country every 10 years following completion of the United States census.
-In Utah, the redistricting process for legislative, congressional and school board districts is currently controlled by the state Legislature.
+District lines are redrawn throughout our country every ten years following completion of the United States census.
+This process happens for every districted office, from Congress to city council.

 Slicing and dicing of communities: A common gerrymandering tactic has been to unnecessarily break apart cities and towns.
 Fifteen Utah cities are split into two or more Congressional districts -- diminishing the collective voting power of those communities.
 Many other cities and towns are broken into multiple House and Senate districts.

-Low voter turnout: A study by the non-partisan Utah Foundation suggests that the noncompetitive nature of Utah’s elections is a major reason why Utah ranks 39th nationally in voter turnout.
+A study by the non-partisan Utah Foundation even suggests that the noncompetitive nature of Utah’s elections is a major reason why Utah ranks 39th nationally in voter turnout.
 This is a dramatic change from prior decades.
 In 1976, Utah voter turnout was as high as 70% -- far above the national average.